xcart/xcart-docs/_pages/kb_en/look_and_feel/text_labels/labels_in_webmaster_mode.md

 You may find it easier to edit a label directly in the store frontend where you see the text you need to edit and you don't need to know the label name or whatsever else.

 {% note info %}
-The option is available if the {% link "Theme Tweaker" ref_2L6W3YMS %} module is installed and enabled.
+The option is available if the addon {% link "Theme Tweaker" ref_2L6W3YMS %} is installed and enabled.
 {% endnote %}

 To enable the {% link "Webmaster Mode" ref_2L6W3YMS %} you should be logged in as an admin in the store frontend.
 When logged in as an admin you'll see a 'Gear' icon in the bottom left corner.